Do you have a dream? Does it involve being the master/mistress of your own time, finances and destiny by learning how to become a freelance writer?

 Create a Hire Me Page on Your Website

-If you are ready to start a website, be sure to add a Hire Me page.
-In our program The #FullyBookedVA System, we’ll walk you through the whole process including creating and publishing your pages.
+If you’re ready to start a website, be sure to add a Hire Me page.
 If you want to see an example, feel free to check out mine.

 Set up a Contently profile

 I highly recommend setting up a portfolio on Contently.
 It’s super easy to create an account and add links to your samples or upload PDFs.